FelixLoether/Resizer/README.md

         # Previous line threw a ValueError, so this line is not reached.

 #### Resizer(sizes=None, crop=False, precise=False)
 Constructs a new resizer for the with the given sizes and configurations.
-See the instance variables section above for information about the arguments.
+See the Attributes section above for information about the arguments.

 #### *Resizer*.resize_image(image)
 Resizes `image` to each of the sizes.